 Finding my ‘Why’ in my story

-The journey since has been both exciting and a little scary, with the usual ups and downs, successes and failures of life that one could expect.
+The journey since has been both exciting and and interesting, with the usual ups and downs, successes and failures of life that one could expect.

-When faced with the choice to become bitter or better, I chose better.
+When faced with the choice to become bitter or better, I chose better and engaged on a lifelong learning quest.

 Pursuing and achieving a Masters degree in Theology has been a highlight.
 My continuing education, both formal and informal, is driven by my thirst to understand human behavior – my own and others – and the implications within our workplaces.